isukces/isukces.UnitedValues/README.md

 While adding or subtracting values with different units result has always unit derived from first argument.

-## Passing arguments in different units into methods
+## Passing arguments with different units into methods

 ```